Iceberg Go

 cat := glue.NewCatalog(glue.WithAwsConfig(awsCfg))

-// Create table in Glue
+// Create a table in Glue

 tableIdent := catalog.ToIdentifier("my_database", "my_table")